estebangh86/ioschallenge/README.md

 Please answer the following in about a paragraph.

 1. How long did you spend on completing this challenge?
+- 7 hours
 2. How far were you at 3 hours?
+- Basic implementation takes less than 3 hours, unexpected dependency problems and UI tuning may take way longer...
 3. What needs to be finished/fixed for this to be use in a production app?
+- Modularize location, API and info formatting components; some additional logic for location acquisition, setting configs on Dev center and configuration of provisioning and app signing (certificates)
 4. What did you think of this challenge?
+- It's great for testing some layout and interface orientation problems
 5. What part was unclear?
+- Persistence may not be mandatory, although some caching on location lookup may be revised.
+There's a green indicator without a clear purpose.
 6. What could we do to make this challenge better?
+- Figuring out a way to enforce persistence and maybe adding another service to be consumed by the background image
 7. What did we forget to test you on?
+- Media handling, some concurrency like GCD and operation queues, persistence, different UI elements like selectors, sliders and pickers; navigation and UI instantiation.